 Learn how to make durable DIY luggage tags, using some of your favorite fabric patterns, and a bit of iron-on vinyl.
 This simple sewing project is something any beginner can easily create

 I really like the look and feel of oilcloth.
-I has a fun retro vibe, and I thought it would be great for luggage tags, because it’s so durable and the patterns are so bright and fun.
+It has a fun retro vibe, and I thought it would be great for luggage tags because it's so durable and the patterns are so bright and fun.
 This bright pattern would make finding your bag on the luggage belt a piece of cake.